State Farm vs GEICO vs Allstate vs Progressive vs Farmers: Which is the Best Insurer For You?

-State Farm, GEICO, Allstate, Progressive and Farmers are the five largest companies in the U.S. Together, they make up about 52% of all car insurance business in the United States and insure billions of dollars worth of vehicles.
-Each is financially stable, has many years in the business, and conduct strong marketing campaigns.
-Between the slogans and commercials though, it may be hard to see the difference between any of them.
-Why choose one over the other?
-In this article, we are going to tackle that question across a variety of different factors.
+State Farm, GEICO, Allstate, Progressive and Farmers are the five largest auto insurers in the U.S. Each is financially stable, has many years in the business, and conducts strong marketing campaigns.
+So, why choose one over the other?

 Which Company is For You?

-Different customers may be searching for something specifically in their car insurance company, and neither of the Big Five excels in every category.
-GEICO is by far the best of the five in terms of price, so if pricing is all the matters to you as a customer, then GEICO is the company you should go with.
-If you customer service is a factor for you, GEICO does not have a particularly great track record.
-As always though, you should comparison shop between as many companies as you can in your area.
-In fact, the cheapest provider and best car insurance provider in your town may not even be in the Big Five.
-Read on further for more specific details.
+Different customers may be searching for something specifically in their car insurance company, and none of the Big Five excels in every category.
+GEICO is by far the best in terms of price, so if pricing is all the matters to you as a customer, then GEICO is the company you should go with.
+On the other hand, if customer service is a top factor for you, GEICO does not have a particularly great track record and State Farm would be a better pick.

 |If You Want…||You Should Get…|